top of page

 Consists of 3–4 in-person sessions spaced 2–4 weeks apart, with reassessment at weeks 4, 8, and 12.

-Outcome: progressive program to return to running, sport, gym, or daily activity.
+Outcome: progressive program to return to running or sport.

-10–12 week pathway for building running load tolerance.
+10–12 week pathway for improving load capacity & skill.

 For runners preparing for a training block, event, or increased weekly mileage.